-Conduct a telephone meeting with inside and/or outside parties so you do not have to leave your office.
+Conduct a telephone meeting with inside and/or outside parties so Conduct a telephone meeting with it you do not have to leave your office.

 Conference lets you set up a three-way telephone conversation.
 To set up a Conference, you establish an Intercom or outside call, then add someone to it.
 You can add an outside party or an extension user.